facebook

 Smart Contract Foundation

-At the heart of BEP-20 tokens are smart contracts deployed on BNB Chain.
+At the heart of the token standard are smart contracts deployed on BNB Chain.
 These contracts manage balances, transfers, and permissions.
 They implement standard functions such as:

 • transfer: Move tokens between wallets.